 There’s nothing particularly shocking about the judging panel: it’s another lovefest.

 (We do get Trinity giving me my favorite Drag Race catchphrase of all time, with “I call shade” after Ru re-explains the blocking rules.)

 Michelle loved Monét’s Mike Tyson, and RuPaul and Daphne are obsessed with her look.
 All of the judges thought Yvie’s Boogeyman was hot, and Daphne is a surprise anime fan.

 Michelle and Ross rave over Raja’s Madame, Daphne loved her Vreeland, and Ru loves her look.
 All of the judges loved how gay Trinity’s Lucifer was, but you can tell they were unenthused over her look – only Daphne offers a comment.

 Viv gets overwhelmingly positive critiques, so maybe they left some of her first round performance on the cutting room floor.
 Unsurprisingly, everyone gushes over everything Jinkx did this week.
 Michelle especially is giving proud mom vibes (remember, they toured together for years).

-The judges clocked that Jaida’s Lady Chablis was Looks 10, Humor 3, and they loved the stupidity of Prince once Jaida leaned into the stupidity.
+The judges clocked that Jaida’s Lady Chablis was Looks 10, Humor 3, and they loved the stupidity of Prince once Jaida leaned into that stupidity.
 Shea gets a mild split decision, with Michelle and Ross liking opposite Snatch Characters from each other, but everyone digs the mixed references of her outfit.